Home-Cooked Food for Pets

 About the Author

-Ada-Miette Thomas received both bachelor’s and master’s degrees in food science with an emphasis on nutrition.
+Ada-Miette Thomas is a senior analyst at BSM Partners.
+She received both bachelor’s and master’s degrees in food science with an emphasis on nutrition.
 Ada-Miette conducted research with a focus on human nutrition and studied the effects of carbohydrate sources on markers of Metabolic Syndrome in adults.

 This content is the property of BSM Partners.
 Reproduction or retransmission or repurposing of any portion of this content is expressly prohibited without the approval of BSM Partners and is governed by the terms and conditions explained here.